Police video from Las Vegas shooting shows chaos, confusion

 It's the department's seventh batch of public records selected for release regarding the Oct.
 1, 2017, mass shooting that left 58 people dead.
 They are being released under a court order in a lawsuit from several media organizations, including The Associated Press.

 At one point during the 30-minute video inside the venue, the officer and others are running for cover in a large tent past people still crouching or laying on the ground.
-The officer and someone else yell for people to run toward them and out the back to safety for a few minutes until the gunfire gets louder and appears to be right overhead.
-People inside scream and hit the floor.
+The officer and someone else yell for people to run toward them and out the back to safety.
+The gunfire gets louder and appears to be right overhead as people inside scream and hit the floor.

 One woman appears to be shot and the officer helps carry her out.